ilya-kavalenka/RECSEN/README.md

 Initially the only thing the client is allowed to do is to send a LoginRequest message.
 Initially the client may not receive any messages.
 In response to the LoginRequest message the client may receive either a LoginAccept or LoginReject message from the server.
 The client is not allowed to send any messages until it receives a response.
 The return statement defines a termination of the control flow in response to the LoginReject message.
 The control flow continues outside the login operation if the LoginAccept message is received from the server.

 ```
-send login(LoginRequest)
+send Login(LoginRequest)
 {
-    recv onLoginAccept(LoginAccept)
+    recv LoginAccept(LoginAccept)
     {
     }
-    or recv onLoginReject(LoginReject)
+    or recv LoginReject(LoginReject)
     {
         return;
     }
 }
 ```

 Once logged in the client may receive any number of SnapshotRefresh messages or a Logout message from the server.
 The client is also allowed to send own Logout message to the server.
 It is not allowed to receive or send other messages (e.g. LoginRequest) at this stage of the communication.
 After a Logout message is sent by the client it may still receive SnapshotRefresh messages until the confirming Logout message is received from the server.
-Upon receive of a Logout message from the server the client control flow finishes.
+Upon receive of a Logout message from the server the client control flow terminates.

 ```
-recv onSnapshot(SnapshotRefresh)
+recv Snapshot(SnapshotRefresh)
 {
     repeat;
 }
-or send logout(Logout)
+or send Logout(Logout)
 {
     recv (SnapshotRefresh)
     {